adamdjbrett/stakedplains-new/_converted/2007-04-14-homage-to-ranald-bad-hand-mackenzie.md

   "#"
 ---

-The play <i>Equus</i> explores the internal canyons that lead to a boy's slaying of a single horse.
+The play _Equus_ explores the internal canyons that lead to a boy's slaying of a single horse.
 Colonel Ranald Mackenzie fell apart, psychically, on the eve before his wedding.